bufferapp/mongoct/README.md

 ## Quickstart

-Before executing the command line tool you'll need a MongoDB URI connection in your environment (`MONGODB_URI`).
+Before executing the command line tool you'll need a MongoDB URI connection in your environment (`MONGODB_URI`)¹.

 Tracking changes in a certain collection is as easy as running the following command: